 Transfer Students on Suspension

 Students admitted from other institutions on academic suspension will be treated the same as students from San Jacinto College on suspension as described above.
-Students who fail to report a transfer academic status of suspension to gain admission may be immediately withdrawn without any refund of tuition and fees paid.
+Students who fail to report a transfer academic status of suspension to gain admission may be immediately withdrawn without any refund of tuition paid.

 Note: Students may see the Academic Probation and Suspension Table for more information.